 So for now, we don't rely on a coronavirus vaccine.
 We rely on ourselves.

-For now, it's just a battle of nerves, with focused measures on the flattening of the infection curve.
-Whether it's for an antiviral, whether it's from "natural death" or after a coronavirus vaccine, when this pandemic finally passes, hopefully there is a nice reminder.
+For now, it's just a battle of nerves, with focused measures on flattening the infection curve.
+Whether it's from an antiviral, whether it's from "natural death" or whether it's after a coronavirus vaccine, when this pandemic finally passes, hopefully there will be a nice reminder.
 A nice reminder, yes, for future governments: to always be ready for the omnipresent threat of unknown infectious diseases.

-"This epidemic will eventually run out and, as history shows, people's memories of the scale and difficulties posed by the current epidemic will gradually fade.", said Professor Henderson.
+“This epidemic will eventually peter out, and as history shows, people's memory of the scale and difficulties posed by the current epidemic will gradually fade.”, said Professor Henderson.

-"However, we must not forget the lessons learned from this crisis.
-The lessons learned now will provide a roadmap for responding to future outbreaks."
+“However, we must not forget the lessons learned from this crisis.
+Lessons learned now will provide a roadmap for responding to future outbreaks."